parallel-universe/gpt-copilot/README.md

 You can customize the behavior of the GPT extension by modifying the following settings in Visual Studio Code's settings pane (Ctrl+Comma):

-- `gpt.key`: The API key for accessing the OpenAI API.
-- `gpt.model`: The name of the GPT-3 model to use for generating the response.
+- `gpt-copilot.model`: The name of the GPT-3 model to use for generating the response.
-- `gpt.max_tokens`: The maximum number of tokens to use for the response.
+- `gpt-copilot.maxTokens`: The maximum number of tokens to use for the response.
-- `gpt.n`: The number of completions to generate for the prompt.
-- `gpt.stop`: (Optional) A sequence of characters that indicates the end of the response.
-- `gpt.temperature`: A value between 0 and 1 that determines the randomness of the response.
+- `gpt-copilot.temperature`: A value between 0 and 1 that determines the randomness of the response.
 A higher temperature results in a more varied response, while a lower temperature results in a more deterministic response.

 ## Usage

-User experience to follow

-## Makefile

-This extension includes a Makefile with the following targets:

-- `npm_install`: Runs `npm install` within a Docker container to install the dependencies specified in the project's `package.json` file.
-- `npm_compile`: Runs `npm compile`, which compiles the source code of the project.
-- `up`: Runs `docker-compose up` in detached mode (the `-d` flag), which starts the Docker containers for the project.
-- `logs`: Runs `docker-compose logs`, which displays the logs for all the services defined in the `docker-compose.yml` file.
-The `-f` flag follows the logs, which means it will display new log messages as they are generated.
+Interaction is provided through the context menu in the editor or via the command-P menu.

 ## Credits